WestMichiganRubyTraining/discover_ruby/README.md

   Try them out and see how they differ.
 (Hint: maybe on an array?)

-The weird ```#{his_name}``` thing is a way to say "put the contents of this bucket here in my output", so the output will contain "Bob" or "Jane".
+The weird ```#{his_name}``` thing is a way to say "put the contents of this bucket here in my output", so the output will contain "Miles" or "Ella".

 ## Choices (aka [conditionals](http://ruby-doc.com/docs/ProgrammingRuby/html/tut_expressions.html#UH))